 – D. Donovan, Sr. Reviewer, Midwest Book Review

-The Kindle e-book is available June 01 for pre-order, ahead of its Monday June 15 release.
+The Kindle e-book is now available for pre-order, ahead of its Monday June 15 release.
 The paperback will be available Friday June 12 to order for delivery on (or even before!) publication day.

 “What works best here is Dean’s voice.
 He is funny, self-lacerating, observant, and grandiose enough to stay interesting.”